mandiwise/vscode2go/README.md

 # VSCode2Go

-VSCode2Go is an enhanced implementation of [code-server](https://github.com/cdr/code-server/) that allows you to easily launch VS Code in a browser with pre-installed extensions, custom fonts, user settings, and a custom domain with HTTPS configured using an nginx reverse proxy and Let's Encrypt.
+VSCode2Go is an enhanced implementation of [code-server](https://github.com/cdr/code-server/) that allows you to easily launch VS Code in a browser with pre-installed extensions, custom fonts, user settings, Git, and a custom domain with HTTPS configured using an nginx reverse proxy and Let's Encrypt.

-Essentially, it's a low-fuss option for running VS Code on a remote server and accessing it in browser (e.g. when coding on an iPad Pro, etc.), but in such a way that it allows you to emulate your typical desktop VS Code set-up as closely as you'd like to.
+Essentially, it's a low-fuss option for running VS Code on a remote server and accessing it in browser (e.g. when coding on an iPad Pro, etc.), but in a way that allows you to emulate your typical desktop VS Code set-up as closely as you'd like to.

 ## Installation